Blue Collar Conservatism: Board members

-Membership
+Membership until 2024

-According to the group's website; the members/supporters of the caucus include:
+According to the group's website; the members/supporters of the caucus included:

 Blue Collar Conversations: from pub to podcast

 Since its relaunch, the group travelled to pubs across the country holding open events called 'Blue Collar Conversations' in which UK cabinet ministers and MPs discussed ideas and policies in an informal setting with members of the public.
 Speaking at one of those events, a member of the group is reported to have said: "The party needs to adopt the blue-collar Conservatism approach – travel to pubs across the country and reach out to the people… a pub-ocracy!"

-The group then launched a weekly podcast of the same name as the United Kingdom went into official lockdown from the coronavirus pandemic.
+The group then launched a weekly podcast of the same name.
 The podcast is described as "a space to champion working people".
 New episodes are released every Sunday and cover a range of topical issues, from crime and justice to care homes and football, and the cosmetic industry to education.
 The podcast is hosted by Esther McVey and guests have included Nick Knowles, Ching He Huang, Toby Young, Linda Yueh, Tom Harwood, Chris Wright, Mark Radcliffe and Bradford City A.F.C.; however, the podcast prides itself on also providing a platform for everyday working people.